-Chances for Relapse
+Increasing the Chances of Relapse

 These poor eating habits can increase the chance for relapse.
 Bad food choices can lead to other bad decisions.
 Early in the recovery process, patients can struggle with understanding the difference between hunger craving and drug cravings.
 They might have forgotten what is feels like to simply be hungry.
 Because of this, foods that are healthy and filling are the best choices.

-Better Food Options
+Better Food Options for Recovering Addicts

 Vital nutrients are needed to heal the body after addiction.
 Plus, the right foods can reduce cravings for drugs and also lower anxiety and depression that can be associated with the first year of recovery.
 Instead of candy and snacks, those in recovery should be encouraged to eat: